covertPiyush/Artifical-Neural-network/README.md

 # Artifical-Neural-network

-A neural Netwotk from scratch
+A Neural Netwotk from scratch